rittaschool/ritta/README.md

 ## Running the app

-For development, run `docker-compose -f docker-compose.dev.yml up` to start with the development configuration.
+For development, run `./start-docker.sh` to start with the development configuration.
+You can stop the containers with `./stop-docker.sh`.
+And if you want you can remove all of the networks and containers with `./remove-docker.sh`.

 ## Bugs and suggestions